iamFIREcracker/aadbook/README.rst

 0.0.2 (2018-09-16):

-- The `authenticate` command now always initiates a full authentication workflow (ignoring any cached tokens)
+- The `authenticate` command now always initiates a full authentication workflow, irrespective of any cached token
-- Start up time improvements (the internal token is refreshed only if expired)
+- Start up time has improved thanks the the internal token now being refreshed only when expired

 0.0.1 (2018-09-08):